jtdprogramming/README-generator/README.md

 * * *

 ## Purpose
-Using the Node.js library Inquirer to rapidly generate a professional and fully functional README.md via user input from the terminal.
+Utilize the Node.js library Inquirer to rapidly generate a professional and fully functional README.md via user input from the terminal.
 * * *

 ## Built With